playht/playht-nodejs-sdk/README.md

 yarn add playht
 ```

-## Initialising the library
+## Initializing the library

-Before using the SDK, you need to initialise the library with your credentials.
+Before using the SDK, you need to initialize the library with your credentials.
 You will need your API Secret Key and your User ID.
 If you already have a PlayHT account, navigate to the [API access page](https://play.ht/studio/api-access).
 For more details [see the API documentation](https://docs.play.ht/reference/api-authentication#generating-your-api-secret-key-and-obtaining-your-user-id).

 _**Important:** Keep your API Secret Key confidential.
 Do not share it with anyone or include it in publicly accessible code repositories._